Informational + commercial

 A simple morning and night sequence for KP-prone skin

 Morning usually works better with a thin layer that will not feel sticky under sleeves, workout clothes, or denim.
 Night is when a richer layer makes more sense because there is less friction and less pressure to make the finish disappear quickly.
 A practical sequence is: shower or rinse, pat the area mostly dry, use your active KP lotion if you tolerate one, then add a thin layer of whipped tallow to the driest rough zones.
-At night, you can use a slightly richer spot layer on the roughest patches instead of coating every inch.
+On non-active nights, use tallow by itself if the area mainly feels dry or tight.
+On active nights, keep the tallow amount smaller so you are not sealing in a routine that already feels stingy.
 That keeps the routine sustainable on real weekdays, not just on ideal self-care nights.

 Seasonality, shaving, and fabric friction change how KP behaves